 With that, I’ve been digging into some high-level literature on the future of computing, so I can get some optimism from the unknown potential.
-For example, this one from Bret Victor perfectly articulates why programming by typing is an abomination today.
-At the same time, I’m starting to explore Blender, especially the procedural/generative aspect, hopefully to pick up some insights from the computer graphics world.
+For example, this essay from Bret Victor perfectly articulates why programming by typing is an abomination today.

 If I had more time, I would have written a shorter letter. — Somebody